Skip to main content

 "Did you do something to make her?"

-His awkward face made Sau smile as Heer walked out of the bathroom, rubbing her hair in a towel.
-In a red and yellow saree, she looked pretty and Shakti gave a relieved smile as she looked at Sau grinning.
+His awkward face made Sau smile as Heer walked out of the bathroom, rubbing her hair with a towel.
+In a red and yellow saree, she looked pretty, and Shakti gave a relieved smile as she looked at Sau grinning.

 “My wish” His cold stare stopped the further interrogation as the newlyweds arrived at the Mandir.